 - Triple superphosphate / 25 kg per 1000 meters

 - Sulfur with bentonite / 50 kg per 1000 meters

 Then we should mix the soil and flatten it to be ready for the next step in summer.

 Appropriate Planting Depth

 Please believe that growing saffron depth is essential.
-Lack of proper planting depth can decrease your saffron production by 50%, and this is a disaster.
+A lack of proper planting depth can decrease your saffron production by 50%, and this is a disaster.

 The best and most appropriate depth for growing saffron seeds is 20 cm.
 This amount has been obtained by research on many saffron farms and has an efficiency of over 90%.
 It is not just for saffron farms, and if you planted saffron in containers at your home, you can use it.